Anti-whale mechanisms on Polygon: Avoiding pump and dump

 Setting a maximum limit on the number of tokens that can be transferred in a single transaction helps prevent drastic price movements, but there are also other types of mechanisms:

-- Ownership Limits: Setting a maximum percentage of the total token supply that any one address can hold ensures a more equitable distribution of tokens.
-This prevents whales from having excessive power over the token ecosystem.
+- Holding Limits: Setting a maximum percentage of the total token supply that any single address can hold ensures a more equitable distribution of tokens.
+This prevents whales from exerting excessive influence over the token ecosystem.

 - Temporary locked Contracts: Using smart contracts to lock tokens for a specific period can prevent whales from selling large quantities of tokens in the market simultaneously.
 This ensures a more gradual release of tokens, promoting price stability.